-Community Health Network has a whole team of physicians, certified athletic trainers and physical and occupational therapists specially trained to treat all varieties of sports or orthopedic injuries.
+Community Health Network has a whole team of physicians, certified athletic trainers and strength coaches, and physical and occupational therapists specially trained to treat all varieties of sports or orthopedic injuries.
 Whether you have a sprained ankle, muscle strain, torn ACL or a concussion, our team can help you get back in the game.

 Athletes that have a recent injury or condition can visit our sports injuries walk-in clinic on the Community North campus, Monday through Saturday, 8 to 10 a.m. to be seen by a sports medicine physician.
 Or self-refer to physical therapy for an evaluation appointment by a physical therapist.